shobhit-mittra/RTL-to-GDS2-flow/Theory/Basics_of_IC.md

 # Basics of Integrated-Circuits(IC) :

 This first section of the course serves as an introduction to VLSI and the world of semiconductor ICs' that surrounds us in the form of electronic devices.
+This section is divided into **two** sub-sections where the [former sub-section](#sub1) discusses about the background of VLSI domain and it's importance; the [latter sub-section](#sub2) describes the

+<a id='sub1'> </a>
+## Sub-Section I : Background of VLSI-Design

-## VLSI : A Historic Perspective
+### VLSI : A Historic Perspective

 Prior to the inception of ICs and the domain of VLSI, the earliest of the devices were engineered and designed by the interconnection of numerous discrete active* (diode, transistor) and passive* (resistor, capacitor, inductor) components.